L'eredità

 L'eredità (The inheritance) is an Italian Rai 1 game show currently hosted by Marco Liorni.
 It premiered on 29 July 2002.
 From 29 July 2002 to 10 June 2006, it was hosted by Italian presenter Amadeus.
 He was succeeded by Carlo Conti, who hosted the show until 14 April 2014, when he was replaced by Fabrizio Frizzi.
 Frizzi hosted until 23 October 2017, when he became ill during the taping of the next show and was taken to the hospital.
 Carlo Conti substituted for Frizzi from 30 October 2017 to 15 December 2017, and he hosted the special episode in tandem with Fabrizio Frizzi when the latter returned to host the quiz.
 On 16 December 2017, Fabrizio Frizzi resumed hosting the show by himself until 25 March 2018.
 The next day, Frizzi died of a brain haemorrhage.
 Following a hiatus due to Frizzi's death, the game returned from 3 April 2018 until the end of the season with the host Carlo Conti.
 Flavio Insinna presented the show from 24 September 2018 until 18 June 2023.

-The show reached 1,000 episodes on 19 November 2010 and with more than 5,000 episodes, it is the longest-running game show on Italian television.
+The show reached 1,000 episodes on 19 November 2010, and with more than 5,000 episodes, it is the longest-running game show on Italian television.
 A video game based on the series was developed by Milestone srl and released for the PlayStation 2 and Microsoft Windows in 2003.

+In the summer of 2026, from 20 July to 5 September 2026, a special edition entitled L'eredità Summer was aired.